Darkchief/PatternRecognition/README.md

 This application exposes four API tha allows you to generate a cartesian plane and determine every line that contains at least N collinear points.

-The first API gives you the possibility to add a point in the space, use postman creating a POST request with the following body:
+The first API gives you the possibility to add a point in the plane, use postman creating a POST request with the following body:
 {
     "x" : integer value of x,